Answering Your Mesothelioma Questions

 What Treatments Are Available To Mesothelioma Patients?

 The treatment recommended to each patient differs according to the stage of development.
-Cancer patients may undergo chemotherapy treatments, surgery or radiation.
+Cancer patients may undergo chemotherapy treatments, immunotherapy treatments, surgery or radiation.
 There are also supportive medical treatments available to help improve the patient’s quality of life.

 Do You Have Other Questions?
 Talk To Us Today.